eliassona/couchbasemap/README.md

 # couchbasemap

-Represents redis as a clojure persistent map.
+Represents a couchbase bucket as a clojure persistent map.
 Note!
 The bucket used for the map must have a view called allkeys for it to work.
 Like this:
 ```javascript